No double-speak, just something neat. Option V is a cool new way for Macintosh users to get to this web site. Macintosh users can

 This domain is an ideal name to promote Macintosh products.
 Macintosh software developers, hardware manufacturers, product distributors can easily advertise their site by showing Macintosh customers they can access their site by just entering option v.
-Can't get much simpler.
+It can't get much simpler that that!

 No more wondering if a potential customer can remember your domain name, or not.
 A single character is very easy to remember.
-Also, if the customer can't remember if the character was a lower case or an upper case character, not to worry, both option v and option V takes the user to this exact site.
+Also, if the customer can't remember if the character was a lower case or an upper case character, not to worry, we have both option v and option V covered -- each takes the user to this exact site.
 Neat. huh?

 One final note.
 While this domain is neat, the technical foundation that this is built on is only the tip of the ice berg.
 The IDNS has incorporated the Unicode's database into the works to allow and welcome the entire world to the net and in their own respective native language.